osmphp-archived/framework-docs/01-installation.md

     **TODO**.
 Until `hosts` command is implemented, edit your system's `hosts` file manually.

-2. Add the project to Web server configuration.
-Test HTTP.
-Run with `root` user:
+2. To add the project to Web server configuration, run with `root` user:

         php run config:nginx